 What Are Watch Hours?

 Watch hours represent the total time viewers spend watching your videos.
 One watch hour equals 60 minutes of watch time across your channel.
-For example, if six people watch your 10-minute video completely, that’s one watch hour.
-YouTube uses hours instead of minutes because it’s more intuitive and creates transparency for creators.
+For example, if six people watch your 10-minute video completely, that’s one hour of viewing time.
 YouTube uses hours instead of minutes because it’s more intuitive and creates transparency for creators.

 Each of them contributes 10 minutes of watch time: